 Always assume you have an audience, especially when you don’t get calls or if your sponsor/advertiser doesn't get results.
 Advertiser results and phone responses stem from listener trust, their comfort level with you and their need for a product that you advertise.
 All this takes time to develop.

-IT IS NOT EASY BUT THE REWARDS OF A SUCCESSFUL SHOW MAKE IT ALL WORTHWHILE
+THE REWARDS OF A SUCCESSFUL SHOW MAKE IT ALL WORTHWHILE

 When you are on the air, never allow anything to take your attention away from your most important task, and that is to produce the best program possible.
 It is all about your air sound.
 Show up in your best clothes.
 If you feel like a professional, you will sound more professional.
 Don't show up looking like you are participating in a community car wash.